AdobeDocs/commerce-testing/src/pages/functional-testing-framework/merging.md

 # Merging

-MFTF allows you to merge test components defined in XML files, such as:
+The Functional Testing Framework allows you to merge test components defined in XML files, such as:

 -  [`<tests>`][]
 -  [`<pages>`][]